pmistry9597/Bluetooth-TrackPad-App/README.md

 paired.
 In the future, I may add ability to attempt reconnect without restarting the app.
 I may also add the ability to displaying the list of paired devices so the user can select the right device.
 This might occur in a different app entirely.

+Also, I'm using the Samsung Galaxy 2 7.0 with Android 4.0 to test this app.
+I encountered errors on other, newer phones with trying to retrieve the default Bluetooth Adapter (would return null).

 ## Sick Ass Llama

 <img src="https://yt3.ggpht.com/-WOwzQN9gYbw/AAAAAAAAAAI/AAAAAAAAAAA/B_lwQlVpjCw/s900-c-k-no-mo-rj-c0xffffff/photo.jpg" />